Major roads in the Wheatbelt region of Western Australia: Hyden Lake King Road

 Hyden Lake King Road is a major road between the Wheatbelt towns of Hyden and Lake King.
 From Hyden, the road travels east past Wave Rock, and then south-east to Holt Rock, Varley, and Lake King.
 It is part of State Route 40, which links south-eastern Perth to Ravensthorpe.

 Indian Ocean Drive

 Indian Ocean Drive is a main north-west to south-east coastal road in the northern Wheatbelt.
 From the intersection of Wanneroo Road and Yanchep Beach Road just sound of the boundary in Yanchep, it travels past turn-offs to Woodridge, Guilderton, Seabird, Ledge Point, and Lancelin.
-Further north it travels past The Pinnacles and Cervanties to Jurien Bay.
+Further north it travels past The Pinnacles and Cervantes to Jurien Bay.
 North of Jurien Bay, it leaves the Wheatbelt region, heading towards Dongara in the state's Mid West region.

 A December 2010 proposal to rename Wanneroo Road to Indian Ocean Drive, from Gingin Brook Road south to Yanchep Beach Road, was initially unsuccessful.
 However, a second attempt in 2011 was successful.